 Now we are going to visit the most important esoteric places, walking along narrow streets.

-Continuing our esoteric tour, we must stop at “Cappella Sansevero”.
-Very close to via Tribunale, it was built by the Prince of Sansevero, a very mysterious man of the eighteenth century.
-He was a an alchemist, scientist, inventor, writer and Freemason.
-In the chapel there are two beautiful works of art, like the veiled Christ and two human bodies without the skin, organs and bones, but only with the nerves, muscles and venous system.
+Continuing our esoteric tour following the shadow of the Two-Faced Janus, we must stop at “Cappella Sansevero“.
+Very close to via Tribunali, it was built by the Prince of Sansevero, a very mysterious man of the eighteenth century.
+He was an alchemist, scientist, inventor, writer, and Freemason.
+In the chapel, there are two beautiful works of art, like the veiled Christ and two human bodies without the skin, organs, and bones, but only with the nerves, muscles and venous system.
 It is still unknown how they were obtained.

 Now we have to move to another area, the “Sanità”, a place famous for being the birthplace of the famous Neapolitan comic artist Totò.
 Here there is an ancient cemetery called “Cimitero delle Fontanelle” because located in Via delle Fontanelle, where there were probably waterways in the past.
 In the cemetery all the dead caused by the plague in the seventeenth century are buried, as a mass grave.
 The cemetery is very well known because a special ritual was held there, known as the “anime pezzentelle,” which provided for the adoption and placement of a skull (called in the Neapolitan dialect “capuzzella ‘), which corresponded to a soul abandoned (“pezzentella” then) in exchange for protection.